5 Ways to Save Time When Applying for your WA state MD / PA License

 Transforming Primary Care for Lesbian, Gay, Bisexual, and Transgender People: A Collaborative Quality Improvement Initiative

 Dr. B. W. Furness, CAPT of US Public Health Service and CDC Medical Epidemiologist will discuss Transforming Primary Care for Lesbian, Gay, Bisexual, and Transgender People and the findings of his paper Transforming Primary Care for Lesbian, Gay, Bisexual, and Transgender People: A Collaborative Quality Improvement Initiative and CDC recommendations regarding LGBTQ primary care.
-This activity has been approved for AMA PRA Category 1 Credit™.
 More information.

 UW Studies COVID-19 Presence to Inform Smart Policy Decisions

 Dr. Keith Jerome will be discussing research at UW to determine the percentage of Washingtonians who have been infected by COVID-19.
 UW Medicine’s Virology Laboratory will conduct the study in close partnership with state and local public health agencies, sampling across rural and urban populations throughout the state and within racially, ethnically and socioeconomically diverse communities.
 Dr. Jerome will provide a one hour webinar on the study methods and preliminary findings, and discuss how these findings may impact policy decisions.
-This activity has been approved for AMA PRA Category 1 Credit™.
 More information.

 The Washington Medical Commission gratefully acknowledges the unrestricted educational grant from the FSMB Foundation in the amount of $10,000 to support this activity.